14 Pros and Cons of Hard Anodized Cookware you need to know about

 Cons of Hard Anodized cookware

 Like Pros, here are some of the cons which are important to mention.

 Hard anodized cookware cannot be used on induction stovetops which is its biggest disadvantage.
 In fact, Hard anodized cookware is the least compatible with induction stovetops than all other types of nonstick pans and pots.
 However, you can use Hard Anodized of Electric stove, gas etc.

 The cost of hard anodized cookware is often more expensive than other types of pots and pans.
-This is because the process of hard anodizing aluminum is more labor intensive.
+This is because the process of hard anodizing aluminum is more labor-intensive.

 Hard anodized cookware tends to be heavier than other materials, so it may not be ideal for those with less strength or mobility.

-Hard anodized cookware is non-stick like traditional nonstick cookware and Teflon but the coating may not be as long lasting.
+Hard anodized cookware is non-stick like traditional nonstick cookware and Teflon but the coating may not be as long-lasting.

-Hard anodized cookware has a dull, dark gray color and is not as shiny or bright looking as other types of cookware like stainless steel, ceramic.
+Hard anodized cookware has a dull, dark gray color and is not as shiny or bright looking as other types of cookware like stainless steel, or ceramic.